-As of November 30, 2023, there were 12,398,709 common stock issued and outstanding and no preferred shares issued and outstanding.
+As of December 31, 2024, there were 12,456,815 shares of common stock issued and outstanding and no preferred stock issued and outstanding.

-11.3 Restricted Shares
+12.3 Restricted Shares

 On September 23, 2022, the Company adopted an equity incentive plan (the "Legacy Incentive Plan").
 The Legacy Incentive Plan only provides for the grant of restricted stock awards.
 The purpose of the Legacy Incentive Plan is to provide an incentive for employees, directors and certain consultants and advisors of the Company or its subsidiaries to remain in the service of the Company or its subsidiaries.
 The maximum number of shares of common stock that may be issued pursuant to the grant of the restricted stock awards is 1,000,000 shares of common stock in the Company.